Body Dysmorphic Disorder (BDD)

-Body Dysmorphic Disorder is a mental health disorder characterised by the idea that aspects of one’s own body or appearance are severely flawed and that something significant needs to be done to either hide the flaws or to physically change them.
+Body Dysmorphic Disorder is a mental disorder characterised by the idea that aspects of your own body or appearance are severely flawed and that something significant needs to be done to either hide the flaws or to physically change them.

 BDD tends to be classified in one of two types:

-- Where the bodily flaws or delusional and not physically real, and
+1. Where your bodily flaws or delusional and not physically real, and

-- In which the flaws are real wihin generally accepted norms.
+2. In which your flaws are real wihin generally accepted norms.

 Most sufferers perceive flaws in their hair, facial features or their skin.

-Regardless of which type of body dysmorphic disorder is being experienced there is normally a high incidence of obsessive and intrusive thoughts about these flaws that lead to severe stress and anxiety and may make normal day-to-day functioning very difficult.
+Regardless of which type of body dysmorphic disorder you have, you will normally experience a high incidence of obsessive and intrusive thoughts about these flaws that lead to severe stress and anxiety and may make normal day-to-day functioning very difficult.

 BDD affects males and females in roughly equal numbers but does tend to feature females more prominently in media stories about this problem.